aoe3mc/ai-guide/docs/getting-started.md

 !!! warning "This will override the default AI script for all civilizations."

+    It is possible to change a specific civilization's AI script by overriding the corresponding **.personality** file.
+For example, to change the British AI script, you would override **elizabeth.personality**.
+However, this won't be covered in this guide _(yet)_.

 #### 4.2.1.
 Creating a script

 1. Navigate to **Mods Guide AI > Game > AI**.